uaf-t3/t3x/README.md

 #### `scripts/bootstrap.sh`
 Gets t3x installed & into a good state by the following steps:
-- verify functional access to the Internet
+- Verify functional access to the Internet
-- ensures basic tools needed for bootstrap (git) are available
+- Ensures basic tools needed for bootstrap (git) are available
 - Fetches latest version of t3x `main` branch.
 - Setup `$HOME/.bash.d` folder.
 TODO: Wiki page on this!
 - Use `.bash.d/t3x.sh` to ensure `$HOME/t3x/bin` is in `$PATH`

-#### `scripts/

 ### Tools